cc1234475/stashtag/README.md

 ![](_media/tag_logo.png)

-Stash tag is userscript to uses the playbar sprite images to do image recognition and return a list of possible tags to apply to the video.
+Stash tag is a tool that utilizes playbar sprite images to perform image recognition and generate a list of potential tags for a video.

-This is a userscript used with [Stash](https://github.com/stashapp/stash)
+To be used with [Stash](https://github.com/stashapp/stash)

 # Stash Userscripts